Originate/scriptkeeper/README.md

 ## Usage

-`scriptkeeper` allows you to write tests -- so-called protocols -- for scripts (or other executables) -- without the need to modify your executables.
+`scriptkeeper` allows you to write tests for scripts (or other executables) -- without the need to modify your executables.

 Here's an example script `./build-image.sh`: